redradix/ris-pantalla-interactiva/README.md

 La otra opción es utilizar un _single-board computer_ (SBC) con antena wifi y pantalla táctil.
 En la fase de prototipado hemos utilizado una Raspberry Pi 1 B+ con la Raspberry Pi Touch Display y un adaptador WiFi por USB.

 [Continuará]

+## Licencia

+Todas las partes de ferm|n son software libre mediante la [licencia LGPL v3](COPYING).

+    Copyright (C) 2022  Redradix

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+[See the GNU Lesser General Public License](COPYING) for more details.

+    You should have received a copy of the GNU Lesser General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.